Common law: Common law evolves to meet changing social needs and improved understanding

-The example of the evolution of the law of negligence in the preceding paragraphs illustrates two crucial principles: (a) The common law evolves, this evolution is in the hands of judges, and judges have "made law" for hundreds of years. (b) The reasons given for a decision are often more important in the long run than the outcome in a particular case.
-This is the reason that judicial opinions are usually quite long, and give rationales and policies that can be balanced with judgment in future cases, rather than the bright-line rules usually embodied in statutes.

 Publication of decisions

-All law systems rely on written publication of the law, so that it is accessible to all.
-Common law decisions are published in law reports for use by lawyers, courts and the general public.
+In common law systems, precedents are maintained over time through court records and historically documented in collections of case law referred to as yearbooks and law reports.

-After the American Revolution, Massachusetts became the first state to establish an official Reporter of Decisions.
+After the American Revolution in 1776, Massachusetts became the first state to establish an official Reporter of Decisions.
 As newer states needed law, they often looked first to the Massachusetts Reports for authoritative precedents as a basis for their own common law.
 The United States federal courts relied on private publishers until after the Civil War, and only began publishing as a government function in 1874.
 West Publishing in Minnesota is the largest private-sector publisher of law reports in the United States.
 Government publishers typically issue only decisions "in the raw", while private sector publishers often add indexing, including references to the key principles of the common law involved, editorial analysis, and similar finding aids.

-Interaction of constitution, statute, and executive branch regulation with common law
+Comparison with statutory law

+Statutes are generally understood to supersede common law.
+They may codify existing common law, create new causes of action that did not exist in the common law, or legislatively overrule the common law.
+Common law still has practical applications in some areas of law.
+Examples are contract law and the law of torts.

+"Legislating from the bench"

+At earlier stages in the development of modern legal systems and government, courts exercised their authority in performing what Roscoe Pound described as an essentially legislative function.
+As legislation became more comprehensive, courts began to operate within narrower limits of statutory interpretation.

+Jeremy Bentham famously criticized judicial lawmaking when he argued in favor of codification and narrow judicial decisions.
+Pound comments that critics of judicial lawmaking are not always consistent – sometimes siding with Bentham and decrying judicial overreach, at other times unsatisfied with judicial reluctance to sweep broadly and employ case law as a means to redress certain challenges to established law.
+Oliver Wendell Holmes once dissented: "judges do and must legislate".